CAFM-Blog.de | BREEAM Certification: Benefits for Property Operators and Practical Steps

 BREEAM Certification: Benefits for Property Operators and Practical Steps

-For operators of office and commercial properties, the breeamcertification is more than just a green label; it directly impacts energy consumption, operating costs, tenant satisfaction, and market value.
-This guide explains the operational benefits, categorizes relevant BREEAMvariants for existing and new construction projects, and provides a practice-oriented In today's digital age, using software solutions to create e-invoices for landlords is indispensable.
-But whichstep-by-stepIn today's digital age, using software solutions to create e-invoices for landlords is indispensable.
-But whichplan.
-You will receive concrete to-dos, necessary documentation, typical timelines, and a checklist for CAFMsupported preparation, execution, and follow-up.
+For operators of office and commercial properties, BREEAM certification is more than just a green label; it directly impacts energy consumption, operating costs, tenant satisfaction, and market value.
+This guide explains the operational benefits, categorizes relevant BREEAM variants for existing and new construction projects, and provides a practical step-by-step plan.
+You will receive concrete to-dos, necessary documentation, typical timelines, and a checklist for CAFM-supported preparation, execution, and follow-up.

 BREEAM Variants and Relevance for Operators

-Key takeaway: Not all BREEAMpath variants offer the same practical benefits to operators; BREEAM In Use is the most efficient option in most operational cases, while New Construction and Refurbishment aim at planning and renovation decisions.
+Key takeaway: Not all BREEAM path variants offer the same practical benefits to operators; BREEAM In Use is the most efficient option in most operational cases, while New Construction and Refurbishment aim at design and renovation decisions.

-Briefly explained: BREEAM New Construction assesses design and execution at handover; it is relevant when you control construction decisions, materials, and building technology.
-BREEAM Refurbishment focused on the renovation and retrofitting of existing building structures.
-BREEAM In Use evaluates ongoing operations, user behavior, and management processes, and is therefore most directly effective for operators.
+Briefly explained: BREEAM New Construction assesses design and execution upon handover; it is relevant when you control construction decisions, materials, and building technology.
+BREEAM Refurbishment focuses on the renovation and retrofitting of existing building structures.
+BREEAM In Use assesses ongoing operations, user behavior, and management processes, and is therefore most directly effective for operators.

 When to choose which option

-Important tradeoff: BREEAM In Use requires reliable, ongoing Data and organizational discipline – metering, maintenance logs, and user surveys.
-It is cost-effective, delivers quick operational improvements, but it cannot replace the points that are only achievable through constructive measures in new construction.
+Important Tradeoff: BREEAM In Use requires reliable, ongoing data and organizational discipline – metering, maintenance logs, and user surveys.
+It is cost-effective, delivers quick operational improvements, but it cannot replace points achievable only through constructive measures in new construction.

-Practical Limitation: When Your CAFM if you do not have clean metering and maintenance data, you will quickly reach limits with In Use.
-In practice, the biggest delay is not the assessment, but the proof organization.
+Practical Limitation: If your CAFM doesn't provide clean metering and maintenance data, you'll quickly hit limits with In Use.
+In practice, the biggest delay isn't the assessment, but the evidence organization.

-Concrete example: An operator of a 10,000 m2 office building decided to use BREEAM In Use.
-He linked CAFMmetering points with the energy dashboard, standardized inspection protocols, and centralized Documents in the DMS.
-Within six months, evidence for several assessment areas was available, which enabled Certification and created the basis for green lease clauses.
+Concrete example: An operator of a 10,000 m2 office building decided to BREEAM In Use.
+They linked CAFMmeter points to the energy dashboard, standardized inspection protocols, and centralized documents in the DMS.
+Within six months, evidence for several assessment areas was available, enabling certification and forming the basis for green lease clauses.

-Practical verdict: Start with BREEAM In Use where operational influence is possible; plan refurbishment or new construction only when structural changes or market requirements justify the effort.
+Practical Verdict: Start with BREEAM In Use where operational influence is possible; plan refurbishment or new construction only when structural changes or market demands justify the effort.
 For technical details, see BREEAM Technical Standards and our tips for CAFM preparation under CAFM Blog.

 Takeaway: For operators, BREEAM In Use is usually the most practical lever – but only if data management and responsibilities are clarified beforehand.

-Key takeaway: A successful breeam-certification does not provide abstract reputation – it changes operational processes and key figures if the organization permanently integrates the Data- and process requirements.
+Key takeaway: Successful BREEAM certification doesn't provide abstract reputation – it changes operational processes and KPIs if the organization permanently integrates the data and process requirements.

 Concrete operational effects

-Important ruling: The benefit arises not solely from the label, but from the ongoing use of the data streams established during the certification process.
+Important verdict: The benefit comes not solely from the label, but from the ongoing use of the data streams built up during the certification process.
 Without ongoing maintenance, certification quickly becomes a mere marketing statement.

-Tradeoff: Investments in metering, process adjustment, and CAFM-data cleansing are required; smaller portfolios see slower amortization.
-The crucial factor is whether you subsequently reuse the data for operations, reporting, or lease negotiations.
+Tradeoff: Investments in metering, process adaptation, and CAFMdata cleansing are necessary; smaller portfolios see slower amortization.
+The crucial factor is whether you continue to use the data for operations, reporting, or lease negotiations afterwards.

-Concrete example: An operator of a retail center consolidated 120 meters in their CAFM-system, automated meter reading processes, and standardized inspection protocols.
-Within a year, peak hour electricity consumption was reduced, billing disputes with tenants noticeably decreased; the BREEAM submission could then be routinely substantiated.
+Concrete example: An operator of a retail center consolidated 120 meters in their CAFMsystem, automated reading processes, and standardized inspection protocols.
+Within a year, electricity consumption during peak hours decreased, billing disputes with tenants noticeably fell; the BREEAM submission could then be routinely substantiated.

 Operational benefit Measurement / KPI CAFM function